christian-volmer/OFFT/README.md

 ## Features

-- Add interface for non-interleaved real and imaginary parts
+- Add API for non-interleaved real and imaginary parts
-- Add interface for real-valued time-domain data
+- Add API for real-valued time-domain data
 - Add more constants to the `FourierParameters` structure for tools such as MATLAB, numpy, and others.
 - Support true in-place in-order transformations
-- Backends for FFTW and MKL

 ## Performance

 - Avoid the recursive application of Rader's algorithm because it is slow.
 E.g., a length-167 Rader-module does a cyclic convolution of length 166, which, in turn, needs a length-83 Rader-module, which does a cyclic convolution of length 82, which in turn needs a length-41 Rader-module.
 - Improve the re-use of phasors
 - Add SSE2 support
+- Add multi-threading
+- Look into cache issue (in above table, there is a performance hit compared to FFTW starting at 16777216)
 - Optimisation of the hard-coded modules.
 The larger ones are slower than expected.

 # License